The United States and China are locked in a faceoff over tariffs. No one wants to blink first

 WASHINGTON — (AP) — The tariff fight between the world's two largest economies spiraled into greater peril Wednesday as President Donald Trump tried to narrow his global trade war into a direct — and risky — faceoff with Beijing.

-As Trump r eversed his larger "reciprocal" tariffs on most of the world in the face of recession fears, he nonetheless hiked his tariffs on China once again — to 125%.
+As Trump reversed his larger "reciprocal" tariffs on most of the world in the face of recession fears, he nonetheless hiked his tariffs on China once again.
 The move locks the strategic rivals into a deepening standoff that endangers both their economies and interests around the world.
 The stakes are higher than ever, as the U.S. and China are already embroiled in competition on everything from artificial intelligence to monetary policy to overall global influence.

 Each nation dares the other to blink first.
 But the rounds of escalation are raising concerns that the window for diplomacy has narrowed even further, while the economic pain on both economies intensifies.